holidayextras/culture/technical-planning-meeting.md

 ## Definition

-* A technical planning meeting is an informal discussion aimed at streamlining our development processes and agreeing a technical solution.
+* A technical planning meeting (TPM) is an informal discussion aimed at streamlining our development processes and agreeing a technical solution.
 * They can be as short or as long as necessary.
 * They should be requested by engineers.